Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Spatial point processes and non parametric considerations

 \subsection{Non parametric estimation of first and second-order characteristics}

 Figures~\ref{fig:int}-\ref{fig:L} summarize this part and explore first and second-order characteristics of the bivariate point process.
-In Figure~\ref{fig:int}, we compute a kernel density estimation of the intensity function.
+In Figure~\ref{fig:int}, we compute a kernel density estimate of the intensity function.
 We consider adaptive smoothing bandwidths (using a 16x16 spatial pixel grid for the bandwidth spatial function and a Gaussian kernel) according to the inverse-square-root rule of \citet{abramson1982bandwidth}.
-Even if three times more cooperative banks are observed, we clearly notice large differences in terms of spatial distribution between the two types of banks.
-Lucrative banks are clearly concentrated in Ile-de-France and the largest cities (Lille, Lyon, Marseille, Toulouse, Bordeaux) while cooperative banks aim at covering more territory especially in the Brittany, Alsace-Lorraine and the Région Centre.
+Even if three times more cooperative banks are observed, we clearly notice large differences in terms of spatial distribution between the two banks of different type.
+Lucrative banks are clearly concentrated in Ile-de-France and the largest cities (Lille, Lyon, Marseille, Toulouse, Bordeaux) while cooperative banks aim at covering more territory especially in the Brittany (Western part), Alsace-Lorraine (Eastern part) and the Région Centre.

-Figure~\ref{fig:L} explores second-order properties and represents empirical inhomogeneous recentered $L$-functions for each type of bank and cross $L$-function between the two types of banks.
+Figure~\ref{fig:L} explores second-order properties and represents empirical inhomogeneous recentered $\tilde L$ functions for each type of bank and cross $\tilde L$-function between the two types of banks.
 The solid line represents the estimate for which the preliminary estimation of the intensity function has been integrated.
 Envelopes have been constructed under the inhomogeneous Poisson assumption using the global envelopes testing machinery proposed by~\citet{myllymaki2017global}.
-We use the extreme rank length criterion and 999 simulations under the null assumption.
+We use the extreme rank length criterion and 199 simulations under the null assumption.
 Red dots correspond to distances where a significant departure to the Poisson assumption is observed.
 It is unambiguous to conclude that first cooperative and lucrative banks exhibit a quite strong clustering effect, especially at small distances, that is not explained by their inhomogeneity.
-In the same way, the cross $L$-function at small distances shows that two banks different type tend to occur more likely than under the independent case.
-This reveals a co-clustering at small scales.
+In the same way, the cross $L$-function at small distances shows that two banks different type tend to occur more likely than under the Poisson case.
+This {reveals a strong} co-clustering at small scales, that is not explained by the inhomogeneity.